 Queens Of The Stone Age (Loose Groove ’98) Rating: B+

 After breaking up seminal stoner rockers Kyuss, Josh Homme took current Kyuss drummer Alfredo Hernandez and formed the markedly different Queens Of The Stone Age (QOTSA for short).
 Noted heavy metal writer Martin Popoff’s description of QOTSA as “Weezer meets Kyuss” is apt, as the band’s sound is considerably cleaner and more commercial than his former band, who were great but lets face it were never going to sell a ton of records.
-QOTSA are still very much a riff/groove-based band, and they still rock, but their songs are more song-based and less serious, as QOTSA are more about succinctness and having fun than Kyuss, who were obviously trying to make major statements.
+QOTSA are still very much a riff/groove-based band, and they still rock hard, but their songs are more song-based and less serious, as QOTSA are more about succinctness and having fun than Kyuss, who were obviously trying to make major statements.
 Homme is now the vocalist, and his smoother voice is considerably mellower and less distinctive than John Garcia’s, though a case could be made that it’s more easily palatable despite being less powerful, and I suppose that goes for both bands on the whole.
 Although this album is consistently enjoyable and rocking, there’s something a tad too clinical about it, and these structured, overly repetitive songs could use some of the wild abandon and thrilling (as opposed to being merely entertaining) eruptions of pure he-man power that made Kyuss so undeniable at their very best.
 Still, I suppose Homme had a “been there, done that” mentality when making this album, and he does cut down on the meandering down time that marred even his former band’s best albums.
-So while I prefer Kyuss, at least so far, this album does have much to recommend about it as, aside for the rare track that repetitively drags on too long (“Walkin’ On The Sidewalks”), never really achieves ignition (“You Would Know”), is more of a so-so jam session than an actual song (“Hispanic Impressions”), or is an ill-fitting attempt to be someone else (“I Was a Teenage Hand Model” - Beck maybe?), Queens Of The Stone Age offers consistently well-crafted hard rock.
+So while I prefer Kyuss, at least so far, this album does have much to recommend about it as, aside for the rare track that repetitively grinds on for too long (the still-good due to some serious riffage "Walkin' On The Sidewalks"), never completely achieves ignition ("You Would Know"), is more a so-so jam session than an actual song ("Hispanic Impressions"), or is an ill-fitting attempt to be someone else ("I Was a Teenage Hand Model" - Beck maybe?), Queens Of The Stone Age offers consistently well-crafted hard rock.
 After all, Homme still has that cool distorted guitar tone, albeit cleaned up a bit, the rhythm section (Homme plays bass) pounds away impressively, and the band’s embrace of psychedelia makes them further stand out from other current hard rockers.
-Openers “Regular John” and “Avon” are probably my favorite songs (as per most albums this one is frontloaded), but by and large this albums strength is in its consistency, as "If Only," "How To Handle A Rope," "Mexicola," and "You Can't Quit Me Baby" are also extremely strong.
+Openers “Regular John” and “Avon” are probably my favorite songs here (as per most albums this one is frontloaded), but by and large this albums strength is in its consistency, as "If Only," "How To Handle A Rope," "Mexicola," and "You Can't Quit Me Baby" are also extremely strong efforts.

 Rated R (Interscope ’00) Rating: A-

 It’s tempting to consider QOTSA as Kyuss lite, but the two band’s agendas are so different that comparisons aren’t really even fair.
 QOTSA are a much poppier, song oriented band than Kyuss ever was, with verse chorus verse structures taking the place of Kyuss’ expansive desert jams.
 In addition, glam and punk rock are primary influences along with Black Sabbath, and the band even attempts a strange sort of soul metal on “Leg Of Lamb” and “In The Fade” (good songs both, the latter features Mark Lanegan on typically fine lead vocals).
 What both bands have in common is Josh Homme’s stellar guitar playing, and though neither he nor new bassist Nick Oliveri (ex-Kyuss and the only other steady band member aside from Homme) sing nearly as well as John Garcia, the band’s energy and humor help them overcome their vocal limitations.
 OK, now I'll stop comparing the two bands while noting that highlights of this album include their drug friendly, tongue in cheek “Feel Good Hit Of The Summer,” the catchy and melodic “The Art Of Keeping A Secret,” and “Auto Pilot,” which is another catchy yet crunchy number notable for Homme’s wailing guitar riffs.
 “Quick And To The Pointless” and “Tension Head” are thrashy rants amusingly (or annoyingly depending on my mood) “sung” by Oliveri, “Better Living Through Chemistry” and (most of) "I Think I Lost My Headache" sound the most like Kyuss (i.e. they’re heavy), and “Lightning Song” is merely a pleasantly melodic instrumental interlude.
 All in all, a few missteps aside, such as the silly chorus to “Monsters In The Parasol” and the out of place horns on the latter part of the epic "I Think I Lost My Headache," this second album does a good job of expanding the band's sound and solidifying their identity.
 There’s quite a bit more diversity here than on their strong but samey sounding debut, and they sure sound like they’re having fun playing these songs.
-It's likely that you’ll have fun too when listening to most of Rated R, which finally gave Homme and co. some of the commercial success that they’d long deserved.
+It's likely that you’ll have fun too when listening to most of Rated R, which finally gave Homme and Oliveri some of the commercial success that they’d long deserved.

 Songs For The Deaf (Interscope ’02) Rating: A